-- (1) There is hereby established for the Agency a Governing Board in this Bill (referred to as the Board) which shall consist of - (a) a Chairman, who shall be a highly respected public health practitioner with at least not less than 10 years' experience in primary health care, - (b) a representative of the Minister in charge of Health of at least not below the rank of Director in the Federal Ministry of Health; - (c) one person each to represent the following, that is -- - (i) the Principals/Provosts of Schools/Colleges of Health Technology; - (ii) the Provosts of Colleges of Medicine; - (iii) the Principals of Community Health Officers Training institutions; - (iv) the Community Health Practitioners Association of Nigeria; - (v) the Nigerian Medical Association; and - (vi) the National Association of Nigerian Nurses and Midwives: - (vii) Pharmaceutical Society of Nigeria; - one person to represent a State Ministry of Health from each Primary Health Care Zone, to be nominated by the National Council of Health: - (e) one person to represent Association of Local Government of Nigeria (ALGON) from each of the six geopolitical zones to be rotated among the States in each zone; - one person to represent non-Governmental associations working in the field of primary health care; - (g) one person to represent the National Planning Commission; - (h) one person to represent the Directorate for Social Mobilisation; - (i) one person to represent the Directorate of Food, Roads and Rural Infrastructures; - (j) one person to represent the Ministry of Women Affairs; - (k) one person to represent the Civil Society Organizations; and
+- $\langle 001 \langle a \rangle^{-1}$ a Chairman, who shall be a highly respected public health practitioner with at least not less than 10 years' experience in --- "A romasy philopon Bada primary health care, - anh isbara grange na sciena 7d 76 ob a representative of the Minister in charge of Health of at least not below the rank of Director in the Federal Ministry of Health;

+- the Principals/Provosts of Schools/Colleges of Health Technology; - the Provosts of Colleges of Medicine; (ii) - hocornes incurre and the solidate outs morning on withins of this the Principals of Community Health Officers Training institutions: - area veggendelogun bil f or and the Sphedule to this Bill thall have the Community, Health Practitioners Association of Nigeria; if of the Board and the order planers Cwarkinod therein ii 🚜 mka Surunu --- legaskuShua gar Kusir - the Nigerian Medical Association; and - the National Association of Nigerian Nurses and Midwives: - Pharmaceutical Society of Nigeria: 13 TEAS - (d)one person to represent a State Ministry of Health from each Primary Health Care Zone, to be nominated by the National Council of Health: II ong® granH yaznej≌ - (e) one person to represent Association of Local Government of Nigeria (ALGON) from each of the six geopolitical zones to be rotated yllasasyikii sibaa jajolondusj among the States in each zone; ไปชื่อเชเราเบอกโดย หมือนเหตุกรราช - headle the country only the part one person to represent non-Governmental associations working in the field of primary health care; - one person to represent the National Planning Commission; (g) - (h) one person to represent the Directorate for Social Mobilisation; - (i)one person to represent the Directorate of Food, Roads and Rural Infrastructures; - one person to represent the Ministry of Women Affairs; - (k) one person to represent the Civil Society Organizations; and

-- (l) the Director General of the Agency who shall be the Secretary to the Board. - (2) The President shall appoint the Chairman of the Board, and the Minister shall appoint the other members of the Board, on the recommendation of the bodies concerned, if any. - (3) A member of the Board appointed otherwise than by office shall hold office for a period of four years, and subject to the provisions of subsection (4) of this section, shall be eligible for re-appointment for only one further period of four years except the representatives of ALGON. - (4) The office of a member of the Board shall become vacant if - (a) he resigns as a member of the Board by notice in writing under his hand addressed to the Minister; - the Minister is satisfied that it is not in the interest of the Board for the member to continue in office and notices the member in writing to that effect; - (c) he ceases to be a member of the body which he represents on the board; or - (d) becomes incapacitated and is unable to perform the duties of his office due to ill health or otherwise. - (5) The supplementary provisions set out in the Schedule to this Bill shall have effect with respect to the proceedings of the Board and the other matters mentioned therein.
+- (1) the Director General of the Agency who shall be the Secretary to the Board. - (2) The President shall appoint the Chairman of the Board, and the Minister shall appoint the other members of the Board, on the recommendation of the bodies concerned, if any. - (3) A member of the Board appointed otherwise than by office shall hold office for a period of four years, and subject to the provisions of subsection (4) of this section, shall be eligible for re-appointment for only one further period of four years except the representatives of ALGON. - (4) The office of a member of the Board shall become vacant if - (a) he resigns as a member of the Board by notice in writing under his hand addressed to the Minister; - the Minister is satisfied that it is not in the interest of the Board for the member to continue in office and notices the member in writing to that effect; - (c) he ceases to be a member of the body which he represents on the board; or - (d) becomes incapacitated and is unable to perform the duties of his office due to ill health or otherwise. - (5) The supplementary provisions set out in the Schedule to this Bill shall have effect with respect to the proceedings of the Board and the other matters mentioned therein.
 [Schedule] (Hon.
 Tanko Sununu Ngaski/Shanga/Yauri Federal Constituency).